eeowaa/awscli-manpages/BUGS.md

 ## Missing features

-1. A configuration file to specify output directory, installation directory, man section, etc.

-2. Incremental documentation generation via `Makefile`.
+1. Incremental documentation generation via `Makefile`.

-3. A script for installing and indexing man pages once generated.
+2. A script for installing and indexing man pages once generated.

-4. Automatic retries on partial or total man page generation failure.
+3. Automatic retries on partial or total man page generation failure.
 This currently requires some shell-fu.